-When the 'CODE' button is held pressed, the opening code för code level 2 may be entered using the buttons '0', '4'-'9'.
+When the 'CODE' button is held pressed, the opening code for code level 2 may be entered using the buttons '0' - '9'.
+'RESET' clears the display.
 If the entered code is correct, you enter code level 2 when the 'CODE' button is released.
 Active code level 2 is indicated by a flashing diode 'CODE'.
 Even if the code function is not used, you need to press the 'CODE' button to enter code level 2.

-2.13.2.
+2.13.1.
 Change Opening Code for Code Level